appscode/blog/content/post/monitor-mysql-with-grafana-cloud-using-kubedb/index.md

 ### Install Prometheus

 Now, we'll install Prometheus, which will collect and forward metrics from your application to Grafana Cloud.
 We’ll accomplish this using a series of YAML files.
 These files include configurations for Prometheus such as `ConfigMap`, `RBAC`, `Service`, and `Deployment`.
 Get these YAML files from the [GitHub repository](https://github.com/kubedb/MySQL-Monitoring-Builtin/).
-In the `prom-configmap.yaml` file, replace the `data.prometheus.yml.remote_write` section with the `remote_write` configuration you obtained from Grafana Cloud.
+> Note: In the `prom-configmap.yaml` file, replace the `data.prometheus.yml.remote_write` section with the `remote_write` configuration you obtained from Grafana Cloud.

 Apply the YAML files with the following commands: